influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ###### Removing a meta and data node from a cluster and assume yes to all prompts

-The command removes the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` from an existing cluster.
+In this example, the `leave` command removes the meta node running at `cluster-node-03:8091` and the data node running at `cluster-node-03:8088` from an existing cluster.
-Because we specify the `-y` argument, the system assumes that we'd like to remove both the data node and meta node from the cluster and does not prompt us for responses.
+Because we specify the `-y` flag, the system assumes that we'd like to remove both the data node and meta node from the cluster and does not prompt us for responses.

 ```
 $ influxd-ctl leave -y